wrightrocket/webhook.site/webhookscript/functions.markdown

 ### to_date(***string*** date, ***?string*** format): ***string***

 Will attempt to parse a string to a ISO-8601 formatted date string.

-If specified, `format` is used to parse the date without having to guess the format (see )
+If specified, `format` is used to parse the date without having to guess the format (see the [Date Format Characters](#date-format-characters) above.)

 Many formats are supported, like relative dates and various specified date formats.

-The date is valid or could not be guessed, `null` is returned.
+If the date is invalid or could not be guessed, `null` is returned.

 ```javascript
 // Relative formats